TechFrederick/community/docs/techcity/index.md

    This phase currently happens as a step during the GitHub Actions execution.
    There is no techcity code that does publishing.

+## Configuration

+The platform is configured with a `techcity.toml` configuration file.
+See the [configuration](config.md) docs for details on the options.

 ## Commands

 Refer to the [Commands](commands.md) documentation.